I WAS A KID?

 But regardless of what job I had, I never stopped writing and learning as much as I could.
-I always knew I could get better, and I was driven until I did.
+I always knew I could improve and was driven until I did.
 I signed up for many online classes in creative nonfiction, poetry, screenwriting, greeting cards, memoir, and picture books.

 In 2018, “The Boo-Boos That Changed The World” hit the bookshelves.

-And, in 2020 a historical fiction picture book, ”Oscar’s American Dream” hits the stands.
+In 2020 a historical fiction picture book, ”Oscar’s American Dream” hit the stands.

 In 2023, the true story about the Cuyahoga River called, "The Day The River Caught Fire" was released.

 WHEW!!
 What a long, strange, weird, wonderful trip it’s been!